 Since the program's inception, participation and volumes have steadily increased, thanks in large part to business recycling advertisements, the inclusion of industry to the program and several grant opportunities that have allowed the District to offer local businesses recycling dump-sters at half the normal cost.
 In 2014, the District assumed the sole responsibility of collection from the city collaboration in an effort to expand the program.
 In 2015, there were approximately 250 stops in the Commercial Cardboard and Office Paper Program.
-In 2015, BCSWMD purchased new cardboard containers to replace damaged containers and provide containers to new businesses.
-This program stays strong with 298 stops (224 customers) in 2019 and is our second largest program to divert large amounts of waste materials from the landfill; volumes in 2019 reached 3,763,952 pounds (1,881 tons), which is an increase from 459,240 lbs. in 2018.
-We continue to purchase new containers yearly to expand the program and replace damaged containers.
+This program stays strong with 301 stops (200 customers) in 2022 and is our second largest program to divert large amounts of waste materials from the landfill; volumes in 2022 reached 1,200.496 tons (2,400,992 lbs.) which is a slight decrease from 2021.
+We continue to purchase new containers to replace damaged and worn containers, the program is largely at capacity (we have a waitlist of 11 businesses).
+A replacement Commercial Cardboard Truck was received in March 2023.